nelseric/multisnake/README.md

 # Multisnake
 A muliplayer Snake game

-Snakes will move around in Cells.
+Snakes will move around in Rooms.
-Cells will randomly have one to four Doors on its the edges.
+Rooms will randomly have one to four Doors on its the edges.
 Door widths can be random

 When a Snake enters a Door completely, it will be transported to a different room.